 “taking delight in false humility”

 There is nothing in the word “humility” to indicate that it is false.
-The context indicates that it is a false humility.
+The context indicates that it is false humility.
 We might render “humility” as “subjection to.”
-The idea is abject worship of angels.
-This is pretense of humility but they are proud people.
+The idea is the abject worship of angels.
+This is a pretense of humility, but they are proud people.

 Spiritual pride is the most difficult pride to correct.